unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Wondrous item, uncommon (requires attunement)_

 While wearing this amulet, you are hidden from divination magic.
-You can’t be targeted by such magic or perceived through magical scrying sensors.
+You can’t be targeted by such tek or perceived through tek scrying sensors.

 ### Amulet of the Planes